brimdata/react-arborist/README.md

 Returns true if there is more than one selection.

-Returns true if there is only one selection.

 _tree_.**isSelected**(_id_) : _boolean_

 Returns true if the node with _id_ is selected.